logeshwari2004/Ex-03_AdvAndroid/README.md

-[1:53 PM, 11/15/2023] +919791101928: ### EX NO : 03
+### EX NO : 03
 ### DATE  :
-# <p align="center"> Develop a simple application to play and control the audio file in android studio </p>

-## AIM:

-To Develop a simple application to play and control the audio file in android studio.
+#Develop a simple application to play and control the audio file in android studio.

-## EQUIPMENTS REQUIRED:

-Android Studio(Min.required Artic Fox)

-## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as HelloWorld and click Next.

-Step 3: Then select the Minimum SDK as shown below and click Next.

-Step 4: Then select the Empty Activity and click Next.
-Finally click Finish.

-Step 5: Design layout in activity_main.xml.

-Step 6: Display message give in MainActivity file.

-Step 7: Save and run the application.

-## </br></br></br></br></br…
-[1:54 PM, 11/15/2023] +919791101928: # Ex.No:5 Develop a simple application for proximity sensor using Sensor Manager in android studio.

 ## AIM:

 To develop a sensor application for proximity sensor using sensor manager in Android Studio.